OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/simul_derivs.rst

 made to the optimization, it's recommended to regenerate the coloring before re-running the optimization.

-The total coloring can be generated automatically and written to the `total_coloring.pkl` file in a directory determined by the value of `problem.options['directory']` using the following command:
+The total coloring can be regenerated and written to the `total_coloring.pkl` file in a directory determined by the value of :code:`problem.options['coloring_files']` using the following command:

 .. code-block:: none